GSA-TTS/identity-handbook/_articles/appdev-deploy-rotation.md

 The deployer is responsible for the [twice-weekly deployments][deploy-guide] for IdP and PKI application revisions.

-A deployer should coordinate with the rest of the AppDev team as part of the release cycle:
+A deployer should coordinate with the rest of the AppDev team and the [AppDev oncall]({% link _articles/appdev-oncall-guide.md %}) as part of the release cycle:

 - Compiling and sharing release notes, as outlined in the [deploy guide][deploy-guide]
 - Making requested revisions to release notes